JoanZ0019/s4b_RNA_sequencing2/README.md

 **[Sample output file2](sample_data/TrimmedReads/4040-KH-14.4040-KH-14_0_filtered_R1_val_1.fq.gz)**

-Output is  a `trimming_report.txt` and `val_1.fq.gz` files.
+Output is `trimming_report.txt` and `val_1.fq.gz` files.
 It can be downloaded from ASC to local and viewed in a web browser.

 ## Step 3.